Is Netherlands vs Argentina on TV? Kick-off time, channel and where to watch World Cup fixture tonight - NewsBreak

 Is Netherlands vs Argentina on TV?
 Kick-off time, channel and where to watch World Cup fixture tonight

-Argentina meet the Netherlands at the Qatar World Cup for a place in the semi-finals.
+Argentina meet the Netherlands at the Qatar World Cup for a place in the semi-finals, where Croatia await .

 Lionel Messi ’s dream is still alive after edging past Australia , while the Oranje had too much against the USA and appear to be picking up momentum.